Maternal and Child Health Research

 Dr. Grandi and Dr. Malhamé are Principal Investigators on this project.

-The safety & effectiveness of biologics during pregnancy
+The safety of biologic use in pregnancy

 Immune-mediated diseases, specifically autoimmune disorders (AID) and asthma, are highly prevalent in women of reproductive age and uncontrolled disease activity during pregnancy has been shown to negatively influence pregnancy, and maternal and child outcomes.
 Over the last decade, the use of biologic medications to treat AID and severe asthma has steadily risen due to its beneficial adverse effect profile.
 As pregnant women are typically excluded from RCTs, the safety and effectiveness of biologics in this group remains unknown.
 More importantly, there is a paucity of short- and long-term data on potential adverse outcomes in children exposed in utero to these medications.